zabbix/zabbix/templates/app/vmware_fqdn/README.md

 ## Overview

-This template is designed for the effortless deployment of both VMware vCenter and ESX hypervisor monitoring and doesn't require any external scripts.
+This template set is designed for the effortless deployment of VMware vCenter and ESX hypervisor monitoring and doesn't require any external scripts.

-The "VMware Guest" template is used in discovery and normally should not be manually linked to a host.
+- The template "VMware Guest" is used in discovery and normally should not be manually linked to a host.
-The "VMware Hypervisor" can be used in discovery as well as manually linked to a host.
+- The template "VMware Hypervisor" can be used in discovery as well as manually linked to a host.

-For additional information please check https://www.zabbix.com/documentation/7.2/manual/vm_monitoring
+For additional information, please see [Zabbix documentation on VM monitoring](https://www.zabbix.com/documentation/7.2/manual/vm_monitoring).

 ## Requirements